Celtics claim 8th straight win, beat Hawks 126-101

 TIP-INS

-Celtics: Brogdon missed his fourth straight game with an ailing right hamstring, while Smart was ruled out with right ankle inflammation. … Boston showed off its balance in the first half as Williams, Brown, White, Hauser and Payton Pritchard led the way with nine points apiece. … Former Hawks C Al Horford led the Celtics with 11 rebounds.
+Celtics: Brogdon missed his fourth straight game with an ailing right hamstring, while Smart was ruled out with right ankle inflammation. … Former Hawks C Al Horford led the Celtics with 11 rebounds.

 UP NEXT